-On a larger scale, a 0.75-mm wide sample of the mouse inner plexiform layer was mosaicked and augmented with CMP at sufficient resolution to identify many synapses directly (Figure 13).
-An example of the value of CMP signatures in defining circuits is shown in Figure 13B, where an ON cone BC [59,60] is presynaptic to a class γ 1 AC process, which also makes a reciprocal synapse back onto the BC.
-This is an archetypal feedback motif (see Figure 10), one of the most common in retina [17].
+signatures in defining circuits is shown in Fig. 13B, where an ON cone BC [59,60] is presynaptic to a class γ1 AC process, which also makes a reciprocal synapse back onto the bipolar cell.
+This is an archetypal feedback motif (see Fig. 10), one of the most common in retina [17].
 In addition a G1 glycinergic AC process is presynaptic to the BC.
-This illustrates the powerful segmentation possible with ssLM CMP, even at the ultra-structural scale, enabled by ir-tweak.
+This illustrates the powerful segmentation possible with ssLM CMP, even at the ultrastructural scale, enabled by ir-tweak.
 But why isn't simply sampling random examples sufficient?
 As shown by Marc and Liu [17], one of the most common motifs in retinal signaling is the nested feedback synapse, yet its full topology is rarely observed without ssTEM reconstruction.

-Visualization and Annotation
+Visualization and Annotation.

 Individual TEM mosaics can be many gigabytes in size, while final ssTEM volumes can be multiple terabytes.
-Exploring such large datasets requires new viewing tools.
-A
+This requires tools optimized for viewing large datasets.
+A single section can easily exceed the 32-bit limit (64K x 64K pixels) of most contemporary image file formats.